OpenEvalProject/evals/manuscripts/elife-17523/v1/manuscript.md

 His6-mCherry-Spir-2-linker protein was eluted from the gel-filtration column in a single peak but it migrated on SDS-PAGE as three bands with the major band size corresponding to a higher molecular weight than expected (theoretical molecular weight 47 kDa, apparent molecular weight 55 kDa).
 The purified His6-mCherry-Spir-2-linker protein was analyzed by peptide mass fingerprinting using LC-MS/MS identification approach at Curie Institute Protein Mass Spectrometry Platform.
 All three bands were identified as His6-mCherry-Spir-2-linker protein or its fragments.
 The 55 kDa SDS-PAGE His6-mCherry-Spir-2-linker band corresponded to a full-length construct with 65% peptide coverage evenly distributed over the protein sequence, the minor 45 kDa and 12 kDa band species corresponded to His6-mCherry-Spir-2-linker degradation products.

-## Cell culture
+### Cell culture

 HEK293 (ATCC Cat# CRL-1573, RRID: CVCL_0045) and HeLa cells (ATCC Cat# CCL-2, RRID: CVCL_0030) were cultured in Dulbecco’s Modified Eagle’s Medium (DMEM; ThermoFisher) supplemented with 10% (v/v) fetal calf serum (FCSIII; GE Healthcare Life Sciences, HyClone), 2 mM L-glutamine, penicillin (100 units/ml) and streptomycin (100 µg/ml) at 37°C, 5% CO2, 95% humidity and were passaged regularly at 80% confluency.
 Transfections with plasmid DNA were performed using Lipofectamine reagent (ThermoFisher) according to manufacturer’s recommendation.

-## Co-immunoprecipitation
+### Co-immunoprecipitation

 HEK293 cells were transfected with expression vectors encoding Myc-tagged Spir proteins and GFP-tagged myosin Va and myosin Vb fragments.
 48 hr post transfection, cells were lysed in lysis buffer (25 mM Tris-HCl pH 7.4, 150 mM NaCl, 5 mM MgCl2, 10% (v/v) glycerol, 0.1% (v/v) Nonidet P-40, 1 mM Phenylmethylsulfonylfluorid (PMSF; Sigma-Aldrich), protease inhibitor cocktail (complete mini, EDTA-free; Roche, Penzberg, Germany)) and centrifuged at 20,000 x g, 4°C, 20 min to remove insoluble debris.
 The clarified supernatant was incubated with 4 µg anti-c-Myc antibody (9E10, mouse monoclonal; Santa Cruz Biotechnology; RRID: AB_627268) for 1 hr on ice.
 Subsequently, 40 µl Protein G-Agarose beads (1:1 suspension; Roche) were added and incubated for 2 hr at 4°C on a rotating wheel.
 Beads were washed with pulldown buffer (25 mM Tris-HCl pH 7.4, 150 mM NaCl, 5 mM MgCl2, 10% (v/v) glycerol, 0.1% (v/v) Nonidet P-40).
 Bound proteins were eluted with 1x Laemmli buffer and denatured for 10 min at 95°C, then analyzed by immunoblotting.

-## GST-pulldown from HEK293 lysates
+### GST-pulldown from HEK293 lysates

 HEK293 cells were co-transfected with expression vectors encoding Myc-Spir-2-FL, mStrawberry-FMN2-FH2-FSI, eGFP-MyoVa-D-FL and eGFP-MyoVa-D-Q1753R, respectively.
 24 hr post transfection, cells were lysed in lysis buffer (25 mM Tris-HCl pH 7.4, 150 mM NaCl, 5 mM MgCl2, 10% (v/v) glycerol, 0.1% (v/v) Nonidet P-40, 1 mM PMSF, protease inhibitor cocktail) and centrifuged at 20,000 x g, 4°C, 20 min to remove insoluble debris.
 For GST-pulldown assays 65 µg GST-Rab11a-Q70L protein (25 µg GST control) was coupled to GSH-Sepharose 4B beads (1:1 suspension) for 1 hr, 4°C on a rotating wheel.
 Beads were washed twice with pulldown buffer (25 mM Tris-HCl pH 7.4, 150 mM NaCl, 5 mM MgCl2, 10% (v/v) glycerol, 0.1% (v/v) Nonidet P-40) and subsequently incubated with the cell lysates for 2 hr at 4°C on a rotating wheel.
 Beads were washed four times with pulldown buffer and bound proteins were eluted with 1x Laemmli buffer and denatured at 95°C for 10 min, then were analyzed by immunoblotting.

-## GST-pulldown from mouse brain
+### GST-pulldown from mouse brain

 Wild-type C57BL/6 (Jackson Laboratory, Bar Harbor, ME, USA) mice were killed by cervical dislocation.
 The brain was isolated immediately, washed in cold PBS and lysed in lysis buffer (25 mM Tris-HCl pH 7.4, 150 mM NaCl, 5 mM MgCl2, 10% (v/v) glycerol, 0.1% (v/v) Nonidet P-40, 0.1 M NaF, 1 mM Na3VO4, 1 mM PMSF, protease inhibitor cocktail) using a TissueRuptor (Qiagen).
 Following incubation on ice for 45 min, the lysate was centrifuged at 20,000 x g, 4°C until the supernatant was clear.
 Brain lysates were incubated with GSH-Sepharose 4B beads, loaded with 50 µg GST-fusion proteins as indicated, for 2.5 hr at 4°C on a rotating wheel.
 Beads were washed five times with pulldown buffer and bound proteins were eluted by 1x Laemmli buffer and denatured at 95°C for 10 min.
 Pulled proteins were analyzed by immunoblotting.

-## GST-pulldown experiments with purified proteins
+### GST-pulldown experiments with purified proteins

 For GST-pulldown assays, 50 µg of GST-fusion protein was coupled to GSH-Sepharose 4B beads (1:1 suspension) for 1 hr at 4°C on a rotating wheel.
 Beads were washed twice with pulldown buffer and subsequently incubated with 20 µg His6-mCherry-fusion peptides for 2 hr, 4°C on a rotating wheel.
 In order to identify the tripartite Spir-2:MyoVa:Rab11a complex, 65 µg GST-Spir-2-GTBM-SB-FYVE was coupled to beads.
 Subsequently, beads were incubated with 40 µg MyoVa-GTD and 35 µg Rab11a-Q70L simultaneously for 2 hr.
 Beads were washed four times with pulldown buffer and bound proteins were eluted by 1x Laemmli buffer and denatured at 95°C for 10 min.
 Pulled proteins were analyzed by immunoblotting.

-## Quantitative GST-pulldown assays
+### Quantitative GST-pulldown assays

 GST-pulldown assays were performed as described above with increasing concentrations of GST-MyoVa/b-GTD fusion proteins and 100 nM His6-mCherry-Spir-2-linker peptide in SPECS buffer (1x PBS, 50 mM NaCl).
 Beads were pelleted and the supernatant was centrifuged for 10 min at 20,000 x g to remove potential debris that could disturb the fluorescence measurement.
 Each protein sample was allowed to adapt to 20°C for 15 min in a water bath.
 The concentration-dependent binding of MyoVa/b-GTD to the Spir-2-linker was determined by fluorospectrometric analysis using FluoroMax-4 Spectrofluorometer (Horiba Jobin Yvon, Bensheim, Germany).
 The mCherry red fluorescent protein was excited at 548 nm and the emission at 610 nm was recorded (emission maximum).
-The data were calculated as 'fraction bound' (y) compared to the initial fluorescence signal without any GST-MyoV-GTD proteiny=1−y0−ycy0
+The data were calculated as 'fraction bound' (y) compared to the initial fluorescence signal without any GST-MyoV-GTD protein

+$$
+y=1−\frac{y_{0}−y_{c}}{y_{0}}
+$$

-With y0 is fluorescence signal without GST-MyoV-GTD and yc is signal at corresponding GST-MyoV-GTD concentration.
+With $y_{0}$ is fluorescence signal without GST-MyoV-GTD and $y_{c}$ is signal at corresponding GST-MyoV-GTD concentration.

 Furthermore, data were analyzed in SigmaPlot 12.3 software (Systat Software, Erkrath, Germany).
-Equilibrium binding data were fitted according to the equationy=Bmax⋅xKd+x
+Equilibrium binding data were fitted according to the equation

+$$
+y=\frac{B_{max}⋅x}{K_{d}+x}
+$$

-assuming a single binding site and with Bmax representing the maximal amplitude, Kd representing the equilibrium constant and x representing the concentration of GST-MyoV-GTD.
+assuming a single binding site and with $B_{max}$ representing the maximal amplitude, $K_{d}$ representing the equilibrium constant and $x$ representing the concentration of GST-MyoV-GTD.

 The binding curves saturated at 40% since the His6-mCherry-Spir-2-linker protein preparation contained C-terminal incomplete protein products, which are still fluorescent but cannot interact with MyoV-GTD.
 The Spir-2-linker region is predicted to be highly unstructured, which may be the reason for the relative instability of the recombinant His6-mCherry-Spir-2-linker fusion protein.

-## Surface plasmon resonance binding assay
+### Surface plasmon resonance binding assay

 The assays were carried out at 25°C in buffer (50 mM Hepes pH 7.5, 100 mM NaCl, 2 mM MgCl2, 1 mM TCEP).
 200–250 resonance units (RU; 1RU ≈ 1 pg × mm−2) of Rab11a-Q70L(GTP) or Rab11-wt(GDP) were captured through their His6-tag on the surface of a NTA sensorchip using a Biacore 2000 instrument (GE Healthcare Life Sciences).
 MyoVa-GTD or MyoVb-GTD (10 nM–5 µM) were then injected over the tethered Rabs for one minute at a flow rate of 50 ml/min.
 The surface was regenerated with a 2-min 0.3 M EDTA incubation and a 1-min 0.1% SDS wash.
 The real-time interaction profiles were double referenced using the Scrubber 2.0 software (BioLogic Software, Campbell, Australia), both the signals from a reference surface (with a non-relevant protein captured on NTA) and from blank experiments using buffer instead of MyoV-GTD were subtracted.
 The MyoV-GTD concentration-dependence of the steady-state SPR signals was then analyzed to determine the dissociation equilibrium constants (Kd) of the different complexes using the numerical integration algorithm software Biaevaluation 4.1.
 Each experiment (10 point 2-fold dilution concentration series each) was repeated in triplicate, yielding mean Kd values and standard errors (SEM).

-## Fluorescence anisotropy measurements
+### Fluorescence anisotropy measurements

 Fluorescence anisotropy measurements were performed on a PTI Quanta-Master QM4CW spectrofluorometer (PTI, Lawrenceville, NJ, USA) at 25°C using a 10 mm wide quartz cell.
 Bandwidths of excitation and emission monochromators were set respectively at 5 and 15 nm.
-Fluorescence anisotropy, expressed in millianisotropy units, was calculated according to the equationA=IVV−GIVHIVV+2GIVH
+Fluorescence anisotropy, expressed in millianisotropy units, was calculated according to the equation

+$$
+A=\frac{IVV−GIVH}{IVV+2GIVH}
+$$

-with A is anisotropy, G = IHV/IHH is a correction factor for wavelength-dependent distortion, and I is the fluorescence intensity component.
+with $A$ is anisotropy, $G = IHV/IHH$ is a correction factor for wavelength-dependent distortion, and $I$ is the fluorescence intensity component.
 Anisotropy values were averaged from 30 different acquisitions.
 The cell was charged with 1 µM of fluorescein labeled Spir-2-401-427 peptide in a final volume of 1 ml in buffer (100 mM Tris-HCl pH 8.0, 150 mM NaCl, 2 mM MgCl2, 2 mM TCEP, 5% (v/v) glycerol) and titrated with MyoVa-GTD or MyoVb-GTD (50 nM–5 µM).
-The binding isotherms were fitted to obtain the equilibrium dissociation constants Kd and standard errors, by using the Origin 2015 software that implements Levenberg Marquardt iterative minimization algorithms, using the equationy=F0+Fm−F02P(P+x+Kd−(P+x+Kd)2−4Px)
+The binding isotherms were fitted to obtain the equilibrium dissociation constants Kd and standard errors, by using the Origin 2015 software that implements Levenberg Marquardt iterative minimization algorithms, using the equation

+$$
+y=F_{0}+\frac{F_{m}−F_{0}}{2P}(P+x+K_{d}−\sqrt{(P+x+K_{d})^{2}−4Px})
+$$

-with y represents the fluorescence anisotropy, x the concentration of MyoV-GTD, F0 the initial anisotropy, Fm the maximum anisotropy, and P the peptide concentration.
+with $y$ represents the fluorescence anisotropy, $x$ the concentration of MyoV-GTD, $F_{0}$ the initial anisotropy, $F_{m}$ the maximum anisotropy, and $P$ the peptide concentration.
 Experiments were repeated twice with two different protein preparations.

-## Microscale thermophoresis measurements (MST)
+### Microscale thermophoresis measurements (MST)

 MST experiments were performed on a Monolith NT.115 system (NanoTemper Technologies, München, Germany) using 5% LED and 30% IR-laser power at 21.5°C. Laser on and off times were set at 30 s and 5 s, respectively.
 Fluorescein labeled Spir-2 peptide was synthesized by Genscript, the peptide was dissolved in PBS with 0.005% Tween-20 and diluted to 1 μM concentration.
 A two-fold dilution series was prepared for the MyoVc-GTD in the interaction buffer (50 mM Tris pH 8.0, 250 mM NaCl, 2 mM MgCl2, 2 mM TCEP, 5% (v/v) glycerol) and each dilution point was transferred to the Fluorescein-Spir-2 solution.
 The final concentrations of MyoVc-GTD ranged from 97 μM to 2.96 nM, the final concentration of the labeled peptide was 500 nM.
 Samples were filled into premium capillaries (NanoTemper Technologies) for measurements.
 The experiments were performed with three independent replicates.
 The affinity was quantified by analyzing the change in normalized fluorescence as a function of the concentration of the titrated peptide using the NTAnalysis software provided by the manufacturer.

-## Immunoblotting
+### Immunoblotting

 Proteins were separated by SDS-PAGE and analyzed by Western blotting using anti-GFP (Living Colors A.v. peptide antibody, rabbit polyclonal, 1 µg/ml; Clontech; RRID: AB_2313653), anti-RFP (Living Colors DsRed rabbit polyclonal antibody, 0.5 µg/ml; Clontech; RRID: AB_10015246), anti-c-Myc (9E10, mouse monoclonal, 0.4 µg/ml; Santa Cruz Biotechnology; RRID: AB_627268), anti-Spir-1 (SA2133, rabbit polyclonal, 0.5 µg/mL (Schumacher et al., 2004); RRID: AB_2619680), anti Rab11 (D4F5 XP, rabbit monoclonal, 1:1000; Cell Signaling Technology, #5589; RRID: AB_10693925) and anti-myosin Va (rabbit polyclonal, 1:750; Cell Signaling Techology, #3402; RRID: AB_2148475) antibodies, horseradish peroxidase linked anti-rabbit IgG (from donkey; RRID: AB_772206) and anti-mouse IgG (from sheep; RRID: AB_772210) secondary antibodies (1:5000, GE Healthcare).
 Proteins were visualized by chemiluminescence (Luminata Forte Western HRP substrate; Merck Millipore).
 The signal was recorded with an Image Quant LAS4000 system (GE Healthcare Life Sciences).
 Recorded images were processed in Adobe Photoshop and assembled in Adobe Illustrator.

-## Immunostaining
+### Immunostaining

 HeLa cells were seeded on microscope cover glasses and transfected with Myc-epitope-tagged Spir-2 proteins and fluorescently-tagged MyoV and Rab11 proteins as described above.
 Cells were fixed with paraformaldehyde (3.7% in 1x PBS) for 20 min at 4°C and subsequently permeabilized using 0.2% Triton X-100 (in 1x PBS) for 3.5 min, room temperature.
 Cells were incubated with anti-c-Myc antibody (9E10, mouse monoclonal, 2 µg/ml, Santa Cruz Biotechnology; RRID: AB_627268) for 1 hr at room temperature and conjugated anti-mouse secondary antibodies (Cy5; from donkey, 3.25 µg/ml, Dianova (RRID: AB_2340820) and TRITC; from donkey, 3.125 µg/ml, Dianova (RRID: AB_2340767)) for 1 hr at room temperature avoiding exposure to light.
 Finally, cells were mounted on microscope slides with Mowiol and analyzed with a Leica AF6000LX fluorescence microscope, equipped with a Leica HCX PL APO 63x/1.3 GLYC objective and a Leica DFC350 FX digital camera (1392 × 1040 pixels, 6.45 × 6.45 µm pixel size).
 3D stacks were recorded and processed with the Leica deconvolution software module.
 In case of the MyoVa autoregulation/activation experiments, we quantified the MyoVa expression levels.
 High expression of GFP-MyoVa-D-FL induced vesicular localization, whereas an even cytoplasmic distribution was observed at low expression levels.
 In order to clearly distinguish between vesicular and cytoplasmic MyoVa localization, we imaged either high or low expressing cells and determined the sum of pixel gray values per cell as a measure for the MyoVa expression levels.
 Based on that, we only used cells for the autoregulation analysis having a sum of pixel gray values less than 20 × 106 for the expression of GFP-MyoVa-D-FL.
 Images were recorded using the Leica LASX software and further processed with Adobe Photoshop and subsequently assembled with Adobe Illustrator.

-## Time-correlated single-photon counting fluorescence lifetime microscopy (TCSPC-FLIM)
+### Time-correlated single-photon counting fluorescence lifetime microscopy (TCSPC-FLIM)

 Fluorescence lifetimes were imaged with a commercial FLIM upgrade kit (PicoQuant, Berlin, Germany) attached to a confocal microscope LSM 880 (Zeiss, Jena, Germany) using a 440 nm pulsed laser diode at 20 MHz repetition rate.
 The fluorescence was detected using the Big.2-unit (Zeiss) fed into the TimeHarp 260 photon counting board (PicoQuant).
 Time series of FLIM images were recorded until bright pixels accumulated at least 1000 photon events.
 Before pixel wise fitting (Symphotime, 64-bit, version 2, PicoQuant), a region of interest was defined manually by setting a threshold for selecting pixels of high intensity (100–300 photon events per pixel).
 Fitting employed an exponential two-component model to 20 ns of the decay without binning.
 Lifetime images contained the color coded, intensity weighted average in each pixel.

 For an improved automated selection of vesicular structures in cells, we followed a previously established semi-automated approach (Austen et al., 2015).
 Briefly, confocal imaging was done using a Leica TCS SP5 X confocal microscope equipped with a pulsed white light laser (WLL, 80 MHz repetition rate; NKT Photonics, Birkerod, Denmark), a FLIM X16 TCSPC detector (LaVision Biotec, Bielefeld, Germany) and a 63x water objective (HCX PL APO CS, NA = 1.2).
 A band-pass filter 514/30 (AHF Analysentechnik, Tübingen, Germany) was used to block acceptor emitted photons.
 Data analysis includes manual selection of the cytoplasmic regions followed by a threshold algorithm, segmenting high intensity regions based on spatial signal changes at varying levels.
-The custom-written MATLAB program (Austen et al., 2015) calculates the average FRET efficiency E according toE = 1−τDAτD
+The custom-written MATLAB program (Austen et al., 2015) calculates the average FRET efficiency E according to

+$$
+E = 1−\frac{\tau_{DA}}{\tau_{D}}
+$$

-with τD as the mean donor lifetime τDA as mean donor lifetime in presence of an acceptor fluorophore.
-E represents the entire ROI of a single cell.
+with τD as the mean donor lifetime τDA as mean donor lifetime in presence of an acceptor fluorophore. $E$ represents the entire ROI of a single cell.
 Here, fitting employed an exponential one-component fit to 10 ns of decay; the first 0.5 ns were omitted due to the instrumental response.
 Measurements on both instruments, as well as the use of different ROI settings (e.g. cytoplasm with or without threshold excluded regions) reproduced consistent results for three independent experiments.

-## Colocalization analysis
+### Colocalization analysis

 The extent of colocalization of Rab11, Spir-2 and MyoVa was analyzed using the ImageJ (V2.0.0) plug-in Coloc 2.
 Here, the colocalization rate is indicated by the Pearson’s Correlation Coefficient (PCC) as a statistical measure to unravel a linear correlation between the intensity of different fluorescent signals.
 A PCC value of 1 indicates a perfect colocalization, 0 indicates a random colocalization and a PCC value of -1 indicates a mutually exclusive localization of the analyzed signals.
 To take the noise of each image into account and to gain an objective evaluation of PCC significance, a Costes significance test was performed.
 Therefore, the pixels in one image were scrambled randomly and the correlation with the other (unscrambled) image was measured.
 Significance regarding correlation was observed when at least 95% of randomized images show a PCC less than that of the original image, meaning that the probability for the measured correlation of two colors is significantly greater than the correlation of random overlap (Costes et al., 2004; Pompey et al., 2013).
 Statistical data analysis was performed using SPSS 22 (IBM, Armonk, NY, USA).

-## Accession numbers
+### Accession numbers

 The atomic coordinates and structure factors have been deposited in the Protein Data Bank, www.pdb.org, with accession numbers 5JCY (MyoVa-GTD:Spir-2-GTBM), 5JCZ (MyoVa-GTD:Rab11), see Table 1.